How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners may harm pipes and the surrounding environment.
+- Chemical drain cleaners could harm pipes and the surrounding environment.

-Method 1 Method 1: Making a cake with baking Soda and Vinegar
+Method 1: Making a cake with baking Soda and Vinegar

 Step 1.
 Gather Your Materials

-To begin, gather the following items:
+To start take the following steps:

 - Baking soda